Nikon D5300 vs Canon 60D

 The Nikon D5300 and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in October 2013 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5300 vs Canon 60D

-The physical size and weight of the Nikon D5300 and the Canon 60D are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Canon 60D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5300 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (25 percent) than the Nikon D5300.
 Moreover, the 60D is substantially heavier (57 percent) than the D5300.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.